StratusGrid/terraform-aws-s3-bucket-logging/README.md

 ## Terraform module to create a centralized s3 bucket for logging in the account that can later be configured for centralized logging

+### This module configures a bucket with:
+- Server Side Encryption (Not KMS)
+- Requires encrypted transit

 ### Example - Simple

 ```hcl